Rip It

 Rip It is an American brand of energy drink that is produced and distributed by National Beverage Corp., maker of Shasta, Faygo, and La Croix.
 It was introduced in 2004 and is National Beverage Corp.'s first energy drink.

 Marketed as "energy fuel at a price you can swallow," Rip It drinks have been referred to as a "bare-budget option", often costing $1 per can in the United States.
 They have been supplied to US military personnel serving in Afghanistan and Iraq and have gained popularity there.

 Flavors and ingredients

-The drinks come in a variety of flavors (13 different ones as of 2020).
-There are sugar-free versions of some flavors as well as 2 fl oz shots.
+The drinks come in a variety of flavors, 13 different ones as of 2020.
+There are sugar-free versions of some flavors and 2 fl oz shots.
 Some flavors are available in both 16 and 8 fl oz cans.

-The drink contains 160% daily value of vitamin C, 240% daily value of vitamin B_{6}, and 830% daily value of vitamin B_{12} per 16 fl oz serving according to product packaging (purchase date: 2020-11-24).
-It also contains taurine, caffeine, inositol, and guarana seed extract.
+The drink contains 160% of a person's daily value of vitamin C, 240% of the daily value of vitamin B_{6}, and 830% of the daily value of vitamin B_{12} per 16 fl oz serving, according to 2020 product packaging.
+It contains taurine, caffeine, inositol, and guarana seed extract.
 Sugar-free versions contain sucralose and acesulfame potassium.

-Rip It drinks average about 160 mg of caffeine per 16 fl oz can, with the Le-MOAN’R flavor containing 204 mg of caffeine.
+Rip It drinks average about 160 mg of caffeine per 16 fl oz can.
+The Le-MOAN’R flavor contains 204 mg of caffeine.
 The 2 fl oz shot versions contain about 100 mg of caffeine, with some flavors containing as much as 135 mg.